videosdk-live/videosdk-docs/docs/realtime-communication/see-also/device-browser-support.md

 ## Mobile support

-- iOS 12.1 and later versions
+- IOS 12.1 and later versions
 - Android 5.0 and above with current security and platform updates